erikchomez/TheRealFarmerJohn/docs/final.md

 Lesson 3 was too difficult for the agent to master, as the agent forgot most of its previous training and instead opted to sit and do nothing as opposed to planting crops.
-The agent still planted a full field of seeds sometimes, but othertimes sat still.
+The agent still planted a full field of seeds sometimes, but at other times sat still.
 This may have been due to the random generation of water; if the agent spawned in a body of water, its observation space would be filled with water and it would give up.